 “Thanks.”
-She left the tip on her side of the bar.
+She left a tip on her side of the bar.

 If he wants it, he can come get it, she thought, sipping her scotch.

-The local news channels kept an updated ticker running with the regional hospitals wait times and availability.
+The local news channels kept an updated ticker running with the regional hospitals' wait times and availability.
 Funerals had been replaced with cremation ceremonies.
-Though there was no evidence of the virus spreading through the ground and into the water from the dead, but a random Facebook post frightened the public enough that overnight cremation became the status quo.
+There was no evidence of the virus spreading through the ground and into the water from the dead, but a random Facebook post frightened the public enough that overnight cremation became the status quo.